Enuresis; Nocturnal enuresis

 - If you have tried self-care at home and your child is still wetting the bed.

 Capdevilia OS.
 Sleep related enuresis.
-In: Sheldon SH, Ferber R, Krygger MH, Gozal D, eds.
+In: Sheldon SH, Ferber R, Kryger MH, Gozal D, eds.
 Principles and Practice of Pediatric Sleep Medicine.
 2nd ed.
-Elsevier Saunders; 2014:chap 13.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 13.

 Elder JS.
 Enuresis and voiding dysfunction.
-In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
+In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 543.
+Philadelphia, PA: Elsevier; 2020:chap 558.